Accusoft/PrizmDocServerSdkDotNet/docfx_project/how-to/redact-to-plain-text.md

-   - An application can _automatically_ create redaction definitions using PrizmDoc Server and a set of regular expressions defining the kinds of text in a document which ought to be redacted.
+   - An application can _automatically_ create redaction definitions using PrizmDoc Server and a set of regular expressions defining the kinds of text in a document that should be redacted.
 The output of this will be a [markup JSON] file containing all of the automatically-generated redaction definitions.
 This is the approach we will take in the guide below.

-2. Second, you use PrizmDoc Server to _apply_ redactions in your markup JSON to the document to produce redacted plain text.
+2. Second, you use PrizmDoc Server to _apply_ the redactions in your markup JSON to the document to produce redacted plain text.

-This guide explains how to 1) automatically generate a [markup JSON] file with redaction definitions for a given document and a set of regular expressions defining text patterns in that document which ought to be redacted and 2) burn the [markup JSON] into the original document, producing a new redacted plain text file.
+This guide explains how to 1) automatically generate a [markup JSON] file with redaction definitions for a given document and a set of regular expressions defining text patterns in that document that should be redacted and 2) burn the [markup JSON] into the original document, producing a new redacted plain text file.